-Bishop Wood Junior School Admission Policy 2023-2024
+Bishop Wood Junior School Admission Policy 2024-2025

-Bishop Wood is a Voluntary Aided Church of England Junior School which caters for children from the age of seven (Year 3) to eleven (Year 6) within the boundaries of Tring Team Parish (this encompasses the parishes of Tring, Aldbury, Long Marston, Wilstone and Puttenham).
+Bishop Wood is a Voluntary Aided Church of England Junior School which caters for children from the age of seven (Year 3) to eleven (Year 6).
 There are two classes of 30 children in each of the four school years.
-The school has a Published Admission Number (PAN) of 60 per year group, this being the number of children which may be admitted into any one academic year.
+The school has a Published Admission Number (PAN) of 60 per year group for the main year of entry, this being the number of children which may be admitted into any one academic year.
 The Governors are responsible for admissions to the school.